LaishGlenberg/termai/README.md

 ### Description

-A super lightweight CLI tool that can explain terminal output (from previous commands) using an Ollama model of your choosing.
+A super lightweight CLI tool that can explain terminal output (from previous commands) using Ollama or any model supported by the OpenAI API v1 completion endpoints (includes more than openai models).
 The default configuration uses the Ollama generate API over localhost with the llama3.1 model.
 After running a command and getting output, run 'termai' and you will get an explanation of both the command and its output.
 Options to explain more than 1 command or use a custom prompt.
 You can even send regular prompts (without terminal output) as you would when using ollama models normally without needing to change commands or switch contexts.

 Please note that the bash terminal does not store terminal output or offer a way to retrieve it so termai starts a script session and stores terminal output within a log file.